rsyslog/rsyslog-doc/source/development/config_data_model.rst

 A full expression evaluation engine is available who does the typical programming-language type of expression processing.
 The usual mathematical, boolean and string operations are supported, as well as functions.
-As of this writing, functions are hardcoded into rsyslog but may in the future be part of a loadable module.
+As of this writing, functions are hard-coded into rsyslog but may in the future be part of a loadable module.
 Evaluations can access all rsyslog properties and variables.
 They may be nested arbitrarily deep.